shang-chuanshun0437/hello-indexeddb/README.md

 ```js
 let idb2 = idb.use('store2')
 ```

+`use` method is the only method which is not an async function.

 The methods of idb2 is the same as idb, but use 'store2' as its current objectStore.